 Three Types of Communication

 An effective communicator consciously develops fluency in all three types of communication:

-12 Effective Communication Techniques and Strategies
+12 Effective Communication Techniques to Improve Your Skills

 The presence or absence of a smile isn’t the only thing that matters here.